Freehold, Greater Manchester: History

 In the early 1860s, John Platt (MP), the son of Henry Platt who founded Platt Brothers textile machinery manufacturers in 1770, purchased the land now known as Freehold from the Lees family, incumbents of the manorial Werneth Hall.
 Platt, at that time Mayor of Oldham, commenced a programme of house building, enabling workers of Platts and other local manufacturers to become forty-shilling freeholders, thus giving the workers the right to vote.
 Platt Bros were for a time the largest manufacturers of machinery for the cotton industry in the world, employing some 15,000 people.

 A footpath linking Manchester Road with the ancient road of Block Lane was built up to become Oxford Street.
 The opening of Oxford Street led to the construction of numerous side streets linking to Manchester Road and Block Lane, and by 1914 the area was entirely filled with rows of terraced housing.

-Freehold once had a number of public houses, of which only one remains: The Royal Oak, on Manchester Road, which opened in 1825.
+Freehold once had a number of public houses, all of which have now closed.
+The Royal Oak, on Manchester Road, which opened in 1825 was the last surviving pub in Werneth when it closed in 2023.
 The district also had its own cinema: The Gem Cinema, on Suffolk Street, which opened in 1920.
 The cinema closed down in the early 1960s and it later became a cabaret club, known as the Consul Club, which had limited success.
 By the early 2000s, the building was occupied by a soft furnishing company, but it had been demolished by 2009 and the site was cleared for housing development.

-Hartford Mill is a Grade II listed building in the area, dating from 1907.
+The now demolished Hartford Mill was a Grade II listed building in the area, dating from 1907.
 After cotton production ceased in 1969, the mill was abandoned and fell into dereliction; an application to have the building de-listed and demolished was approved by the owners and the local authority in 2015.
 Another Grade II listed building located in the Freehold area is Werneth Lodge, a former coach house dating from c.
 1790, now used as a private residential care home.

 Freehold Community School was built in 1982 on the site of Blackridings Mill, which was demolished in 1975.
 The school has a history dating to 1880, having been originally located on Derby Street close to the junction with Manchester Road.
 The school also used the Stanley Road School building in the Butler Green area for a period up until the construction of the new school.